-Cellist Zuill Bailey's new album is a celebration of the 10th anniversary of the Wimbledon International Music Festival, where he has often appeared.
+Cellist Zuill Bailey releases an album that is a celebration of the 10th anniversary of the Wimbledon International Music Festival, where he has often appeared.
 It includes gripping performances of the Schumann Cello Concerto and the Brahms Double Concerto with violinist Philippe Quint.

 The idea for this album was born out of Zuill Bailey’s long-standing connection to the Wimbledon International Music Festival, where he performed, with the Philharmonia Orchestra, the program that would later be featured on his 2018 Steinway album, Haydn Cello Concertos.
 Of the many facets of this recording, the through line of all of the works is the voice of the cello and its great capacity to be intimate, expressive and heartbreaking.